Mapniv/Mapniv/README.md

  Decided to go for a manual install.
 Installed Openbox with custom configuration, configured URxvt to look like normal terminal
 - Installed and configured tmux
-- Discovered that Lua table indexes start at one :(
+- Discovered that Lua table indexing starts at one :(
 - Discovered Haskell, first language that managed to impress me
 - Decided to write my own embeddable scripting language with arrays starting at zero and syntax inspired by Haskell